Marquez Valdes-Scantling

-Marquez Reshard Valdes-Scantling (born October 10, 1994) is an American football wide receiver for the Kansas City Chiefs of the National Football League (NFL).
-He played college football at NC State and South Florida, and was drafted by the Green Bay Packers in the fifth round of the 2018 NFL Draft.
+Marquez Reshard Valdes-Scantling (born October 10, 1994), also known by his initials MVS, is an American professional football wide receiver for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the NC State Wolfpack and South Florida Bulls, and was selected by the Green Bay Packers in the fifth round of the 2018 NFL draft.
+In 2022, Valdes-Scantling joined the Kansas City Chiefs, helping the Chiefs win Super Bowl LVII and Super Bowl LVIII.
+He has also played for the Buffalo Bills and New Orleans Saints.

-Early years
+Early life

-Valdes-Scantling attended and played high school football at Lakewood High School.
+Valdes-Scantling attended Lakewood High School where he played football.
 He recorded 50 receptions for 800 receiving yards and 14 receiving touchdowns as a senior.

 College career

 Valdes-Scantling played college football at NC State from 2013 to 2014 and South Florida from 2015 to 2017.
 He had to sit out the 2015 season due to transfer rules.